django-bridge/django-bridge/website/docs/start.md

 ## Using the project template

-To start a new project, use the `create-djrender` npm start template:
+To start a new project, use the `create-djangorender` npm start template:

 ```
-npm create djrender myapp
+npm create djangorender myapp
 ```

 This will generate a minimal project with Django, React, Django Render, and Vite.